Skip to main content

 print(resp)

+The response will be an EventsList instance, allowing direct access to its attributes.
 Note: Pydantic models are Python-specific.
 In TypeScript, use JSON schema or other validation tools.